 The reputation of the Company is of paramount importance and must be preserved at all times.

 Global Masters Fund Limited (ASX Code: GFL) is an Australian-based, globally-listed Investment Company (LIC) on the Australian Securities Exchange (ASX).
 GFL was founded with the vision of achieving long-term capital growth.
 With our investors front of mind, Global Masters provides a focused, strategic and analytical approach to long-term capital growth.

 We envision a prosperous and secure future for our financially-savvy investors, where your vote of confidence in us is returned through the creation of a concentrated portfolio of quality, growth-capable global companies, delivering superior performance and enabling our investors to spread risk investments through proactive investing and in-depth forensic research.

-Created for investors seeking to invest in top-tier, high-quality global assets, the primary investment of Global Masters is in Berkshire Hathaway in the US and Athelney Trust in the UK, as well as other quality investments around the globe.
+Created for investors seeking to invest in top-tier, high-quality global assets, the primary investment of Global Masters is in Berkshire Hathaway in the US and a diversified, actively managed portfolio of companies listed on the London Stock Exchange.